AngleProtocol/bridge-framework/README.md

 ## 📰 Media

-Don't hesitate to reach out on [Twitter 🐦](https://twitter.com/AngleProtocol) or on [Discord](https://discord.gg/4FtNgnpPgE) should you have any questions.
+Don't hesitate to reach out on [Twitter 🐦](https://twitter.com/AngleProtocol) or on [Discord](https://discord.gg/4FtNgnpPgE) should you have any question.